-A great choice for a compact and lightweight stroller for airplane travel is the Mountain Buggy Nano stroller.
+A great choice for airplane travel is the Mountain Buggy Nano stroller.
 It weighs less than 13 pounds and is easy to open with just one hand, and you can fold it by simply pushing two buttons.
-The Mountain Buggy Nano stroller compresses beautifully-well and snugly fits in the overhead bins on airplanes, and it has a detachable carry strap for easy carriage when compressed.
+The Buggy Nano stroller compresses beautifully well and snugly fits in the overhead bins on airplanes, and it has a detachable carry strap for easy carriage when compressed.
 A safety brake and sturdy wheels that swivel to make it easy to maneuver on uneven terrains.
 To ensure your baby’s comfort, the seat has a full recline with safety straps to keep the child secure.

 - Very durable and study for a lightweight stroller